 The MOMC Board of Directors has voted to help out our friends at Muskies Canada Belle River Chapter with their yearly musky tagging study.
 Starting in march we will be selling a specially designed tshirt and donating the profits to help fund the tagging study!
-More information to come!
+These will be available at the March meeting!